4igeek/4igeek/README.md

 <img src="https://digitalredneck.co.uk/linkedin_topper.jpeg" />

-Hi my name is Vil 👋 and I'm into Machine Learning 🤖; welcome to my github page.
+<h4>Hi my name is Vil 👋 and I'm into Machine Learning 🤖</h4>

-I have recently completed my <strong>BSc (Hons) in Artificial Intelligence</strong> at the university of Kent and am currently looking for work as a data scientist or specifically something to do with MLOps.
+I have recently completed my <strong>BSc (Hons) in Artificial Intelligence</strong> at the university of Kent..

 If you're interested, I have a blog where I write about stuff that I'm working on or learning.
 You can find that by visiting <a href="https://digitalredneck.co.uk" target="_blank">Digital Redneck</a>.